haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Intimidation.
 When you attempt to influence someone through overt threats, hostile actions, and physical violence, the GM might ask you to make a Charisma (Intimidation) check.
 Examples include trying to pry information out of a prisoner, convincing street thugs to back down from a confrontation, or using the edge of a broken bottle to convince a sneering vizier to reconsider a decision.
 Performance.
 Your Charisma (Performance) check determines how well you can delight an audience with music, dance, acting, storytelling, or some other form of entertainment.
 Persuasion.
 When you attempt to influence someone or a group of people with tact, social graces, or good nature, the GM might ask you to make a Charisma (Persuasion) check.
 Typically, you use persuasion when acting in good faith, to foster friendships, make cordial requests, or exhibit proper etiquette.
 Examples of persuading others include
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 82

 convincing a chamberlain to let your party see the king, negotiating peace between warring tribes, or inspiring a crowd of townsfolk.
 Other Charisma Checks.
 The GM might call for a Charisma check when you try to accomplish tasks like the following: